Skip to content

 1. Add a Ticketing Integration to HaloPSA in Bocada Cloud

-• In the Bocada Cloud left navigation menu, select Administration > Ticketing Integrations > +Add
+• In the Bocada Cloud left navigation menu, select Administration > Ticketing Integrations > +Add and then click the HaloPSA tile.

 • Display Name field: enter a name for the connection to HaloPSA which will be displayed in Bocada Cloud.
 You can name it whatever you like; we recommend it references the “friendly name” you use to refer to the HaloPSA instance.